“Johnson, elegant yet intense, is impeccable.”

 - Tim Ashley (The Guardian) on La Traviata, English National Opera

 Acclaimed tenor Ben Johnson enjoys a varied career as a singer, conductor, teacher and artistic director.
-He is the Founder and Chief Conductor of the Southrepps Sinfonia as well as joint Artistic Director of the Southrepps Classical Music Festival.
+He is the Festival Director of Cambridge Summer Music, founder and Chief Conductor of the Southrepps Sinfonia as well as joint Artistic Director of the Southrepps Classical Music Festival.
 He is a professor of singing at the Royal College of Music in London.

 He represented England in the BBC Cardiff Singer of the World 2013 and won the Audience Prize.
 A former BBC Radio 3 New Generation Artist and 2008 winner of the Kathleen Ferrier Award, Johnson was formerly an English National Opera Harewood Artist and a Wigmore Hall Emerging Talent.

 Much in demand in concert, recital and opera, he has worked with some of the worlds greatest conductors, including Sir Colin Davis, Sir Charles Mackerras, Andris Nelsons, Vladimir Jurowski, Marin Alsop, Sir Mark Elder, François-Xavier Roth, Edward Gardner, Frans Brüggen, Sir Andrew Davies and Sakari Oramo.
 He enjoyed a fruitful collaboration with the late Sir Stephen Cleobury and the Choir of King’s College, Cambridge, performing a wide ranging repertoire that included the Evangelist in Bach's passions through to the Passio of Arvo Pärt.
 He has made several appearances at the BBC Proms, performing at the Last Night in 2017, and has performed in most of Europes great concert halls as well as Carnegie Hall and Boston Symphony Hall in the USA.